haseeb-cb/fundamentals-of-gis/Content/3_Theory.md

 ## Dataset
 The exercise accompanying this theory section consists of a GIS socio-spatial differentiation analysis.
 We will be using the Statistics Finland's Grid Database, which as the name suggests consists of a grid of cells, each of which describes various statistics of the area it covers.
 In this exercise specifically we will be looking at a 250x250m scale at the spatial distribution of level of education and income in Helsinki.

 We learned previously that raster data consists of a continuous surface divided into a grid of cells, where each cell corresponds to a specific location and contains a value representing a particular attribute.
-This value is represented by the color of the cell, pictures
+This value is represented by the color of the cell, images are in a way rasters as well, specifically JPEG, PNG, and GIF images.
+Do you remember seeing in movies that they store data in pictures?

 ## Data preparation
 - Data cleanup